 - Check-in with your manager on your experience and near-term goals

-Each TA is expected to receive demo certification before being allowed to lead their first customer demo.
+Each TA is expected to receive demo certification before being allowed to lead their first customer demo or training.
 Certification means passing against this rubric scoring guide.

 As onboarding progresses to around weeks 4 and 5, a new TA should begin practicing their use-case based demo scripts with their mentor and manager 1:1.
 When a TA and their mentor feel they have progressed enough in demo practice, the onboarding TA should schedule a demo review with their mentor and manager for agreed approval that the onboarding TA can lead customer calls.
 From this point of approval, an onboarding TA is ready to lead a customer demo.